RAILROAD PROTOTYPE MODELER'S MEET

 Co-Sponsored by the Gateway Division, NMRA

-Louis RPM Meet will be held on Friday, August 12th and Saturday,
+St. Louis RPM Meet will be held on Friday, June 23rd and

 at the Gateway Convention Center, One Gateway Drive, Collinsville, IL 62234.

 Collinsville is 12 miles east of metro St. Louis on I-55/70.

 The meet starts at 9 AM both days.

 Connect with friends and fellow prototype modelers at the nation's largest Prototype Modeler's Meet.
 480 attendees in 2016!
 Over 23,000-sq.ft. of high-quality models, displays, visitng prototype layouts, hands-on workstations and more in the modern, professional Gateway Convention Center.
 Presentations by nationally-recognized historians and modelers.
 Railroad Historical Societies, scale model vendors and manufacturers will also be in attendance.
 Thousands of models brought by modelers on display.
 Home layout tours, Fellowship, Door Prizes and much, much more!

 Two Days!
 June 23rd and 24th in Collinsville, IL

 This document, including driving directions, can be downloaded as a PDF here.

 More Details will be posted as available...
 For now, the basics: